rowanmanning/crossword/content/people/joelcarr.md

   "awards": [
     {
       "type": "bronze",
-      "text": "The third fastest time on a single day", "leaderboard": "2021-06-21"
+      "text": "Get the third fastest time for a day", "leaderboard": "2021-06-21"
     },
     {
       "type": "sub-120",
-      "text": "Completed in less than two minutes", "leaderboard": "2021-06-21"
+      "text": "Complete a puzzle in less than two minutes", "leaderboard": "2021-06-21"
     },
     {
       "type": "three-day-streak",
-      "text": "Played for three days in a row", "leaderboard": "2021-06-24"
+      "text": "Play for three days in a row", "leaderboard": "2021-06-24"
     },
     {